The giant murals

 That’s not all, by any means!
 Around town, seek out: on Avenue de Lesseps, a large fresco by the artists Toqué Frères, celebrating Saint-Nazaire’s pride in its traditions linked to ocean liners; on Avenue de la République, a giant eagle, on whose back you feel you could fly away, the bird painted by DALEast; in the Petit Maroc Quarter, a mysterious work by Djuradje, facing the ocean; along Boulevard Paul Leferme, the highly colourful graffiti art decorating a very long fence; and, on Avenue de Penhoët, the graffiti art along a concrete wall.
 These last two places see further street art appear every year during the Bouge Festival.

-To enable you to locate easily the various artworks mentioned below and scattered around Saint-Nazaire, together with the town’s major monuments, sculptures and exhibition spaces, get hold of a copy of the brochure “Parcours à Saint-Nazaire – l’Art en Ville”, given out free at the Tourist Office, or to be consulted online, on this very website!
+To help you easily find the various artworks scattered around Saint-Nazaire, as well as the town’s major monuments, sculptures and exhibition spaces, ask the Tourist Office for the free brochure ‘Parcours à Saint-Nazaire – l’Art en Ville’ – or download it here!